IfedayoAwe/IfedayoAwe/README.md

 # Hello 👋🏾
 I'm Olalekan Ifedayo Awe, a Software Engineer focused on developing backend systems for web and mobile applications.
 I'm an enthusiast for technolgy, gadgets, world histories, sharing technical knowledge from my personal learning path and I always love a good challenge.

-I contribute to community events and build exciting personal apps.
+I contribute to community events and build exciting personal applications.

 🌱 I’m a Python developer.